 Since Saturday the first news came about the major earthquake that hit Nepal its sheer size and impact become slowly more visible.
 You can follow the international news coverage for example at the dedicated earthquake page of the Nepal Research portal.
 On Tuesday some Dutch people who had been in Nepal returned and told on television about their experience and the situation in particular regions and locations.
 On Wednesday it was announced that the Netherlands would be charged with coordinating the relief efforts.
 Because of the immense number of airplanes now coming to Kathmandu it is often not possible to land or to fly away from Kathmandu Airport.
 In this post I will try to create a succinct overview of major online resources for contemporary Nepal and resources concerning its history and culture.
 The damage done to historic buildings is just one of the things affecting the people of Nepal.

 Last week I did by chance search for online resources for legal history in Asia.
-It took me some time before I became convinced that it is useful to give here such an overview, because it took me a lot of time to find information and resources.
+Slowly I became convinced that it is useful to give here such an overview, because it took me a lot of time to find information and resources.
 You might ask yourself what is the use of digital libraries and collections in dealing with the impact of an earthquake.
 One can point to the Virtual Disaster Library of the Pan-American Health Organization and the WHO Health Library for Disasters, to mention just two examples.
 The availability of resources, be they material goods or information in print or online, and the presence of trained people at the locations with the most casualties and the greatest damage will make a huge difference.
 You will notice, too, that I have included at some turns legal materials and materials related to Nepal’s legal history, because this subject serves at this blog as the starting point for any contribution.

 Access to resources about and from Nepal